 If you have any questions, please contact Dr. Lydia CdeBaca, firstname.lastname@example.org.

-Training and additional resources to help ACC faculty explore OER are available.
+The widespread adoption of OER at an institutional level began in 2016.
+Training and additional resources to help ACC faculty explore and implement OER are available.

-Through exercises, discussions, and presentations, faculty will strengthen their knowledge of equitable practice.
-We will explore a framework that will improve retention and success of students from historically underserved communities.
+Through exercises, discussions, and presentations, faculty will strengthen their knowledge of equitable practices.
+We will explore a framework that will improve the retention and success of students from historically underserved communities.
 We will also discuss how to adapt teaching methods to engage students using equity designed principles.

 - Distinguish the difference between Equity and Equality Recognize the importance of emotional engagement to student retention and success

 - Utilize Dr. Singleton’s CCAR (Courageous Conversations about Race) protocol when engaging in conversations about race

 - Identify ways in which society privileges some individuals over others

 - Discuss the relationship between race and student outcomes

 Session 2: Sustain the Conversation: Keep the Spotlight on Race